davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

 10. After you've made these changes, compile and create another `Triangle`.
 Move it around horizontally to ensure that the print-outs are working.
 Now double-click on the `Triangle` object and you should find that the `oldXPosition` and `oldYPosition` instance variables are no longer a part of its state.

     - **Tip: Keep the set of instance variables as tidy as possible.** Less state (i.e., fewer instance variables) is generally preferable.
 Having too many instance variables could mean that the programmer may lose track of variables and have too much to manage in the future.
+ -->

 #### Part III: Input Parameters
 The last type of variables in Java are called "input parameters."
 These allow users to provide values (values given to input parameters are called **arguments**) to a constructor or a method.

-1. Find the `moveHorizontal()` method again, and you only need to examine the first line of the method.
+1. Find the `moveHorizontal()` method again.
+You only need to examine the first line of the method.
 Here it is:

     ```java
     public void moveHorizontal(int distance)
     ```

-2. This method accepts one input parameter `int distance`.
+2. This line tells us a lot about the method.
+It says that `moveHorizontal` accepts one input parameter called `int distance`.
 In fact, this method can't even be executed until the caller inputs a valid argument for `distance`.
-    - If your method or constructor accepts multiple input parameters, then you must separate each one with a comma.
-    - The `distance` parameter captures the given argument, and it can be treated as a local variable in the code for `moveHorizontal()`.
+    - The `distance` parameter captures the given input value (called an *argument*), and `distance` essentially becomes a local variables in the code for `moveHorizontal()`, except that it already has a value assigned to it!

-3. Therefore, input parameters are nothing more than local variables to the method, except that they capture the values of given arguments!
-Input parameters are destroyed when the method finishes.
+3. Like local variables, input parameters are also destroyed when the method finishes.

 4. Write a new `public Triangle(int startingHeight, int startingWidth)` constructor that accepts the starting height and width.
 You may name these input parameters `startingHeight` and `startingWidth` (honestly, you can name them whatever you like as long as their names make sense and are legal).